isomerpages/moe-temasekjc/_integrated-programme/Enriched Curriculum/Language Arts.md

 | Essential Questions | • What shapes your identity?<br> <br> • Does your identity change / evolve in different contexts?<br><br>  • How does one's identity affect one's perspective of events? |  • Are all human beings equal?  <br> <br> • How are differences treated in your society? | • What are the factors which cause globalisation?  <br> <br> • How does globalisation affect our identity, culture, economy and environment? |  • Identity - Who am I?
 Identity as a social construct and marginalised identities  <br> <br> • Responsibility - What is owed to us and what do we owe to others? <br> <br> •  Possibility - How should we face the future? |
 |      Text Types     |  • Narrative writing <br> <br> • Expository writing <br> <br> • Novels <br> <br> • Poetry                                                                                                 |  • Narrative writing <br> <br> • Expository writing <br> <br> • Novels <br> <br> • Plays                         | • Expository writing <br> <br> • Argumentative writing <br> <br> • Poetry <br> <br> • Short Stories                                                                  |  • Argumentative writing <br> <br> • Short Stories<br> <br> •  Non-fiction writing                                |

+**ENRICHMENT**

+<p style="text-align: justify;">We organise enrichment programmes such as our Choral Speaking programme for IP1 students and Drama Adaptation workshops for our IP2 students.
+Students who are aspiring writers and who have a keen interest in writing can take part in creative writing competitions such as the Queen’s Commonwealth Essay Competition and Science Chronicles Competition.
+We also focus on developing students’ speaking and debating skills through encouraging them to take part in opportunities such as Plain English Speaking Award Competition and National Schools Literature Festival.</p>

 |   |   |
 |:-:|:-:|
 |   |   |